TikoCisneros/TikoCisneros/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫About Me :
-🔭 I’m currently working as Front End Developer in Technisys.<br/>
+🔭 I’m currently working as a Front End Developer in Technisys.<br/>
 🌱 I’m currently learning ReactJS ecosystem libraries and NextJS.<br/>
 👯 I’m looking to collaborate on ReactJS or React Native projects.<br/>
 💬 Ask me about web and mobile development.<br/>